snehayadavv/ColourGuessingGame/README.md

 # ColourGuessingGame

-A game of guessing colours using javascript
+A game of guessing colours using javascript.

+For given RGB value, the player guesses the colour.
+If the match is correct the colour of all blocks becomes same as the colour of the correct RGB value and game continues.
+If the player matches incorrectly, all blocks become same as the colour of the background.

 ![](images/screenshot.png)